cirosantilli/markdown-style-guide/README.md

 # Lists

-- **List items** must be indented 2 spaces further than their parent.

-    ```
-    This is arbitrary text, an unordered list begins on the next line.
-    - list item 1
-    - list item 2
-      - sub-list item
-    ```

-- The first level of list items must not be preceded by a newline.
-- All lists must be followed by newlines.

-    ```
-    This text precedes a list of things.
-    - list item 1
-    - list item 2
-        1. sub-list item 1
-        2. sub-list item 2

-    - list item 3
-    - list item 4

-    This is text of any kind that follows a list.
-    ```

-- List item lines exceeding 80 characters should, when wrapped, align vertically with the beginning of the preceding line's text.

-    ```
-    - Large, avian creatures, chocobos roughly act as the equivalent of
-        horses, being domesticated for use as mounts...
-    ```

-# Code

-- **Inline code** must use single backticks and must not have spaces between the backtick characters and the code.

-    ```
-    # Bad
-    ` .this-is-wrong `

-    # Good
-    `.this-is-good`
-    ```
+- For unordered lists, only use the hyphen `-` marker, followed by one space:

+    Rationale:

+    - asterisk `*` can be confused with bold or italic markers.
+    - plus sign `+` is very rare.

+- For ordered lists, use only the marker `1.`.

+    Good:

+        1. a
+        1. b
+        1. c

+    Bad:

+        1. a
+        2. b
+        3. c

+    Rationale:

+    - if you want to change a list item in the middle of the list, you don't have to modify all items that follow it.
+    - content stays aligned without extra effort if the numbers reach 2 digits.
+E.g.: the following is not aligned:

+            9. a
+            10. b

+- Indented list items and their content by 4 spaces further than their parent.
+The first level has no indent.

+    Good:

+        External paragraph.

+        - item 1

+            Content 1

+            - item 11

+            Content 1

+        - item 2
+            - item 21
+            - item 22

+- Either separate all list items of a list by newlines, or don't separate any of them, but never mix both, which is unspecified what happens in mixed cases.
+If you absolutely need a mixed case, use raw HTML.

+    Good:

+        External paragraph.

+        - par

+            - nopar
+            - nopar
+            - nopar
+                - par

+                - par

+                - par

+        - par

+        - par

+    Bad:

+        External paragraph.

+        - par

+        - par

+            - nopar
+            - nopar

+            - BAD: mixed tyle.
+Should not have newline.

+                - par

+                - par
+                - BAD: mixed style.
+Should have newline.
+        - BAD: mixed style.
+Should have newline.

+# Code Blocks

 - **Fenced code blocks** must be preceded and followed by a newline.
-- When used inside _list items_, **fenced code blocks** must be indented as if they were one level deeper that the list item that contains them.
+- When used inside list items, **fenced code blocks** must be indented as if they were one level deeper that the list item that contains them.

     ```
     - This list item contains a fenced code block.